-The Occupational Skills Award can be completed face-to-face or through a mix of face-to-face classes and online classes.
-The award is designed to take 16 weeks to complete and is comprised of the following suggested pathway or course of study.
+The Basic Welding Level I Workforce Certificate can be completed in one 16-week semester through a mix of face-to-face and online classes.
+The certificate is designed to prepare the student with the basic welding skills and technical knowledge for an entry-level position in the welding industry.
+The certificate is comprised of the following suggested pathway or course of study.

+Basic Welding Technology Certificate

+First Semester

-WLDG 1413 INTRODUCTION TO 4 credit hours
+WLDG 1313 INTRODUCTION TO 3 credit hours

 BLUEPRINT READING

 FOR WELDERS

 WLDG 1407 INTRODUCTION TO 4 credit hours

 WELDING USING

 MULTIPLE PROCESSES

 WLDG 2413 INTERMEDIATE 4 credit hours

 WELDING USE

 MULTIPLE PROCESSES

+WLDG 1427 WELDING CODES AND 4 credit hours

+STANDARDS

+Total Credit Hours: 15

+Capstone Requirement: Students completing the certificate must pass a comprehensive program exam with a score of 70% or higher to satisfy the capstone requirement.
+Exam must be scheduled with the Division Chair.